 If Papa had been alive, he’d never have consented to Charles courting her.
-Papa had been determined she marry a gentleman of his ilk.
-A staid, devout, boring fellow.
+Papa had been determined she marry a gentleman of his ilk: a staid, devout, dull fellow.
 Better yet, a man of the cloth.
 And with dowries the size of thimbles, Angelina and her sisters had few suitors, let alone debonair young men such as Charles.

-Prior to meeting Charles, Angelina only dared hope that perhaps someday she might visit her aunt and uncle, the Duke and Duchess of Waterford, in England.
+Prior to meeting him, she’d only dared hope that, perhaps, someday, she might visit her aunt and uncle, the Duke and Duchess of Waterford, in England.
 She’d never met them.
 Aunt Camille was her mother’s twin, and they exchanged correspondences on occasion.

 “Here’s your room key, sir.”

-The skeleton key clinking on the countertop reined in Angelina’s ruminations.
+The skeleton key clinking onto the countertop reined in Angelina’s ruminations.

 “Thank you.”
 Charles slipped the key into his coat pocket before taking her arm.
 “Is the room prepared?”

 “Yes, sir.
 Everything is as you requested.”
-The clerk smiled.
+The clerk’s lips bent into a knowing smile.
 “May I offer my congratulations, Mr. and Mrs. Moreau?”

 “Thank you.”
 Angelina and Charles spoke simultaneously.